 Sawhney shares, “Essentially due to social distancing, the physical placement of chairs on each table will reduce to be able to keep a 6 ft distance from one another.
 Elderly guests can be seated together, away from the youngsters.
 Children can even have their own corner.
 There will be great trust and bonding due to the closeness of family; this will lend a homelike feel to the ceremony.”

 Pre-planning Seating Charts

-The duo at Castles & Coasters share, “It’s preferable to not have theatre or lounge seating anymore as it’s harder to control social distancing.
-Table seating; be it round, rectangle, “U” shaped, a zig-zag table or rectangular table seating will be preferred for each function with half the capacity than before.
-Pre-planning the seating charts, innovative name tags, personalised table layouts are the trends that will prevail this season.”
+The duo at Castles & Coasters shares, “It’s preferable to not have a theatre or lounge seating anymore as it’s harder to control social distancing.
+Table seating; be it round, rectangle, “U” shaped, a zig-zag table, or rectangular table seating will be preferred for each function with half the capacity than before.
+Pre-planning the seating charts, innovative name tags, personalized table layouts are the trends that will prevail this season.”

 Seating ‘Place cards’

 “We forecast these as a new element of focus for the celebration.
-More unique and personalised place cards on tables will be a trend,” Sawhney shares.
+More unique and personalized place cards on tables will be a trend,” Sawhney shares.

 Planning the Pre and Post Wedding Events